 Newcastle is a decidedly white-collar city, with fully 92.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newcastle is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Newcastle who work in management occupations (13.16%), sales jobs (13.13%), and computer science and math (11.18%).

 Also of interest is that Newcastle has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.00% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small city, Newcastle has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Newcastle, a lot of people use the bus to get to work every day though Newcastle is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The per capita income in Newcastle in 2018 was $69,394, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $277,576 for a family of four.